DarrenCoppinger/milestone-project-4/README.md

 - [Registration](https://i.ibb.co/G2pqtZp/Register-mobile.png)

 ## Features
+### Opportunities Analysis
-Major features to be developed and deployed on this website are summarized in the following table and graph.
+At the beginning of this project the major features to be developed and deployed on this website planned.
+The results of this preliminary analysis are summarized in the following table and graph.

 In the below opportunites analysis, the viability/feasibility is lower than the importance total.
 Therefore, all the features on this list will not be implemented.
-The Booked out feature was left for a later development sprint.
+The "Booked Out feature" was left for a later development sprint.

 | Opportunities | Importance | Viability/feasibility | Difficulty |
 |:---|:---:|:---:|:---:|